 Can public universities and/or research institutes register as mandated bodies?

 The Manual explicitly indicates that public universities and/or research institutes can participate in Twinning for specific projects and specific sectors.
-In other words, those public institutions have to apply as ad hoc mandated bodies before the deadline for proposals for the specific project via their respective NCP.
+In other words, those public institutions have to apply as ad hoc mandated bodies.